 When You Need a Humidifier

-Signs of Low Humidity:
+Signs of low humidity:

-- Dry, itchy skin
+- Dry, itchy skin and chapped lips

 - Dry throat and nasal passages